-Forward-Looking Statements This Modern Slavery Statement contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including, but not limited to: statements regarding the Company's financial and operating expectations, market leadership, customer value proposition and competitive advantages; the Company's strategic goals and plans, including relationships with existing customers, suppliers and partners and our ability to maintain them; the legislative and regulatory environment of the solar industry; the Company's ability to manage supply chains and workforce.
+2022 performance highlights and looking forward Looking forward We embrace a commitment to continuous improvement and plan to continue to enhance what we are doing to combat any possibility of modern slavery in our operations or our supply chain.
+Among the areas identified for improvement are the following: 1.
+Enhanced trainings: We plan to roll out enhanced trainings both to our employees and suppliers.
+2. Enhanced communication of modern slavery policies: We plan to continue to enhance communications regarding modern slavery policies and developments both internally and also externally to educate the public about best practices.
+3. Enhanced traceability: Maxeon has mapped many of our raw materials to the ultimate source and will continue to look at ways to enhance our controls over second and third tier suppliers, such as through our Long-Term Target of supply chain on the blockchain below.
+4. Scrutiny of high-risk countries/vendors: Where these have been identified, such as described above, we will work across our value chain to mitigate risks through our multi-step risk assessment methodology and if necessary, engage specialists, both internal and external, to aid in risk assessment and remediation measures, should issues arise.
+Forward-looking statements This Modern Slavery Statement contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including, but not limited to: statements regarding the Company's financial and operating expectations, market leadership, customer value proposition and competitive advantages; the Company's strategic goals and plans, including relationships with existing customers, suppliers and partners and our ability to maintain them; the legislative and regulatory environment of the solar industry; the Company's ability to manage supply chains and workforce.
 These forward-looking statements are based on our current assumptions, expectations and beliefs and involve substantial risks and uncertainties that may cause results, performance or achievement to materially differ from those expressed or implied by these forward-looking statements.
 A detailed discussion of these factors and other risks that affect our business is included in filings we make with the Securities and Exchange Commission ("SEC") from time to time, including our most recent report on Form 20-F, particularly under the heading "Item 3.D.
 Risk Factors."
 Copies of these filings are available online from the SEC or on the Financials & Filings section of our Investor Relations website.
-All forward-looking statements in this Sustainability Report are based on information currently available to us, and we assume no obligation to update these forward-looking statements in light of new information or future events.

-"'Holding Ourselves to a Higher Standard' requires us to be stewards of all the elements, from minerals to human capital, that are embedded in our products."
+All forward-looking statements in this Modern Slavery Statement are based on information currently available to us, and we assume no obligation to update these forward-looking statements in light of new information or future events. maxeon Confidential | © 2023 Maxeon Solar Technologies, Ltd. 24 "Holding Ourselves to a Higher Standard' requires us to be stewards of all the elements, from minerals to human capital, that are embedded in our products."
 Matt Kasdin Director, Senior Counsel, Deputy Chief Ethics and Compliance Officer For any questions on this Report, please contact Matt Kasdin at matt.kasdin@maxeon.com or esg@maxeon.com.
-To find out more about our ESG commitments, visit our webpage here. © 2022 Maxeon Solar Technologies
+To find out more about our ESG commitments, visit our webpage here.